hazzard993/love-typescript-template/README.md

 Your project should now be running!

+Use `code .` to open up the project using VS Code (or another editor of your choice).

 ## Making changes

 1. Modify the `.ts` files under `src` or create some new ones